 We will restore property along the pipeline routes following construction.
 This includes excavated soil, which will be used as backfill or removed.

 Will the pipelines require easements or property acquisition?

 The pipeline routes use existing easements and public rights-of-way where possible.
 We are actively working with property owners where preliminary planning has identified need for new or modified easements.
 As design progresses, we will continue to evaluate potential additional easement and property acquisition needs along the selected pipeline routes.
-We have owned property and easements in the area for many years—our oldest easements date back to the 1890s.

 How will the filtration facility site be accessed?
 Which existing roads will be used and how will neighbor impacts and roadway condition be addressed?